backstage/backstage/docs/auth/identity-resolver.md

 }
 ```

-As you can see, the generated Backstage ID Token now contains all the claims
+As you can see, the generated Backstage Token now contains all the claims about
-about the identity and membership of the user.
-Once the sign-in process is
+the identity and membership of the user.
+Once the sign-in process is complete,
-complete, and we need to find out if a user owns an Entity in the Software
+and we need to find out if a user owns an Entity in the Software Catalog, these
-Catalog, these `ent` claims can be used to determine the ownership.
-A full
+`ent` claims can be used to determine the ownership.
+A full algorithm as
-algorithm as proposed in the RFC is as follows
+proposed in the RFC is as follows

 The definition of the ownership of an entity E, for a user U, is as follows: